-Nothing to report yet as we are still determining our appropriate benchmark land grant universities, and the appropriate measures to use for comparison.
+Nothing to report yet as determining our appropriate benchmark land grant universities and the appropriate measures to use for comparison have been put on hold as efforts responding to COVID-19 has taken priority.

 Engage college administration to define and communicate an optimal structure that will allow the equine program to reach its full potential.